aviatesk/AbstractInterpreterPlayground.jl/README.md

 [![codecov](https://codecov.io/gh/aviatesk/AbstractInterpreterPlayground.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/aviatesk/AbstractInterpreterPlayground.jl)

 This package provides a scaffold to debug Julia's type inference system;
-The abstract interpretation methods within `Core.Compiler` module are overloaded against `AbstractInterpreterPlayground.DummyInterpreter <: Core.Compiler.AbstractInterpreter` so that we can easily inject custom user-code into an abstract interpretation pass, e.g. print debug.
+The abstract interpretation methods within `Core.Compiler` module are overloaded against `AbstractInterpreterPlayground.CustomInterpreter <: Core.Compiler.AbstractInterpreter` so that we can easily inject custom user-code into an abstract interpretation pass, e.g. print debug.
-Note that the overloaded methods pass on `DummyInterpreter` to the original (i.e. `NativeInterpreter`'s) methods, so that the subsequent callee abstract interpretation calls within them will be recursively called against `DummyInterpreter`.
+Note that the overloaded methods pass on `CustomInterpreter` to the original (i.e. `NativeInterpreter`'s) methods, so that the subsequent callee abstract interpretation calls within them will be recursively called against `CustomInterpreter`.

 ### Installation